skgigliotti/streamlit_tutorial/README.md

 ### Modify the App

 The best way to learn Streamlit is to solve small, real-world problems on an existing app.
-Open the file [exercises.md](exercises.md) and try completing the tasks listed there.
+Open the file [exercises.md](exercises.md) and try to complete the tasks listed there.
 They ask you to modify the demo app by:
 1. Adding a new graph.
 1. Adding a new input widget.
-1. Using the value from an input widget when creating a graph.
+1. Using the value from input widgets when creating a graph.
 1. Using tabs to make the app easier to navigate.

 These are common tasks when working in Streamlit.
 If you get stuck, check my solutions in `solution_app.py`.